Quantifier Elimination and Craig Interpolation, Quantitatively: Abstract

 \section{Abstract}

 Quantifier elimination (QE) and Craig interpolation (CI) are central to various state-of-the-art automated approaches to hardware- and software verification.
 They are rooted in the Boolean setting and are successful for, e.g., first-order theories such as linear rational arithmetic.
-What about their applicability in the quantitative setting where formulae evaluate to numbers and quantitative supremum/infimum quantifiers are the natural pendant to traditional Boolean quantifiers?
-Applications include establishing quantitative properties of programs such as bounds on expected outcomes of probabilistic programs featuring unbounded non-determinism and analyzing the flow of information through programs.
+What about their applicability in the quantitative setting where formulae evaluate to numbers and quantitative supremum/infimum quantifiers are the natural pendant to Boolean quantifiers?
+Applications include establishing quantitative properties of programs such as bounds on expected outcomes of probabilistic programs featuring non-determinism and analyzing the flow of information through programs.

 In this paper, we present the — to the best of our knowledge — first QE algorithm for possibly unbounded, $\infty$- or $(-\infty)$-valued, or discontinuous \emph{piecewise linear quantities}.
-They are the quantitative counterpart to linear rational arithmetic, and are a popular quantitative assertion language for probabilistic program verification.
+They are the quantitative counterpart to linear rational arithmetic, and they are a popular quantitative assertion language for probabilistic program verification.
 We provide rigorous soundness proofs as well as upper space complexity bounds.
-Moreover, our algorithm yields a quantitative CI theorem: Given arbitrary piecewise linear quantities $\lqa,\lqc$ with $\lqa\qentails\lqc$, both the strongest and the weakest Craig interpolant of $\lqa$ and $\lqc$ are quantifier-free \mbox{and effectively constructible.}
+Moreover, we present two applications of our QE algorithm.
+First, our algorithm yields a quantitative CI theorem: Given arbitrary piecewise linear quantities $\lqa,\lqc$ with $\lqa\qentails\lqc$, both the strongest and the weakest Craig interpolant of $\lqa$ and $\lqc$ are quantifier-free and effectively constructible.
+Second, we apply our QE algorithm to compute minimal and maximal expected outcomes of loop-free probabilistic programs featuring unbounded non-determinism.